paddle Six Zero

 Who it's for

-4.0 and up players who already swing a control paddle, want a soft thermoformed pop, play a reset-and-counter style, and have the budget for a flagship.
+4.0 and up players who already swing a control paddle, want a soft thermoformed pop, play a reset-and-counter style, and want brand-direct support without paying flagship money.

 Who it's not for